Downloads for MikroTik Routers

 MikroTik DHCP Alerts Script – This script will detect Rouge DHCP servers and alert the network administrator.

 MikroTik Auto Upgrade Script – This is a script that can be applied to all other MikroTik devices on your network.
-Once a day, they will check some given router on your network and if there is a new package loaded in the files directory of that router, then will download it and install it automatically.
+Once a day, they will check some given router on your network and if there is a new package loaded in the files directory of that router, then it will download it and install it automatically.

 Routing Cheet Sheet – Subnet Cheat Sheet